Mean Green Tennis Raises Money To Support Nepal

 TNS: Coach Lama Gives Back To Nepali Community - Project Nepal

-Now at the conclusion of his 10th season with the Mean Green in 2015-16, Lama has established a winning tradition at North Texas, having led the Mean Green to three conference championships in the last seven years.
+Lama ended his 11th season with the Mean Green in 2016-17 and has established a winning tradition at North Texas, having led the Mean Green to three conference championships.

-Lama is the program’s winningest coach with a 128-101 record, bringing his career mark to 236-185.
-He has mentored eight student-athletes to 16 all-conference honors in the combined Sun Belt Conference and Conference USA leagues.
+Lama is the program’s winningest coach.
+He owns a 139-113 record with the Mean Green.
+His all-time career record is 247-197.
+He has mentored 13 student-athletes to 21 all-conference honors in the combined Sun Belt Conference and Conference USA leagues.

-Under his guidance, the Mean Green have had wins over Oklahoma State, Oklahoma, Texas Tech, Kansas, Arizona and TCU.
-North Texas has reached the semifinals or finals in each of the last eight seasons while competing in the Sun Belt Conference and the C-USA Championships.
+Under his guidance, the Mean Green have had wins over Oklahoma State, Oklahoma, Texas Tech, Kansas, Arizona, SMU and TCU.
+North Texas has reached the semifinals or finals in eight of the last nine seasons while competing in the Sun Belt Conference and the C-USA Championships.

-The Mean Green’s success has not been limited to the court, either, as North Texas has picked up ITA All-Academic team honors for nine consecutive seasons.
+The Mean Green’s success has not been limited to the court.
+North Texas has picked up ITA All-Academic team honors for 10 consecutive seasons and for the past two years his team's have received NCAA awards for having a APR score in the top 10 percent of all of division I women's tennis.

 Leading The Mean Green